-We are blessed to have Veronica Badowski, a caregiver and author of Treading Water with God, Lessons in Love While Care Giving write for our Faith in Caregiving series.
+We are blessed to have Veronica Badowski.
+She is a caregiver and author of Treading Water with God, Lessons in Love While Care Giving.
+She writes for our Faith in Caregiving series.

 “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.”